 To make the glaze, stir together all the ingredients in a small bowl.
 Transfer to a zip top bag and press the glaze down into one corner.
 Twist the top closed just as you would a regular pastry bag.
 Snip the corner and pipe onto cooled biscuits.

-More biscuit recipes you might enjoy from around the internet:
+More biscuit recipes you might enjoy:

 - Red Lobster Cheddar Bay Biscuits from Brown Eyed Baker